 The Colored Papers Game

-The Colored Papers Game, multimedia e-book by Paulo Santoro, is the english version of "O Jogo dos Papeletes Coloridos" - to be released worldwide by March, 2019.
-Experience here the complete first chapter!
+The Colored Papers Game, multimedia e-book by Paulo Santoro, is the english version of "O Jogo dos Papeletes Coloridos" - issued worldwide March 9th, 2019.
+Experience here the whole first chapter!

-Now is time to issue this inovative e-books in english version - the first will be The Colored Papers Game, by March, 2019.
+Now is time to issue this inovative e-books in english version - the first was The Colored Papers Game, by March 9th, 2019.

 Watch here the booktrailer-teaser: